 We go on to have a look at some of Earhart's other achievements – cross continent speed records, autogyro altitude records for a start, before going on to fly the first solo flight from Hawaii to California.
 This is great stuff.
 Earhart was a truly impressive person, and the tragedy of her final flight so often seems to overshadow all of her other achievements.
 Kudos to In Search Of… for reminding us of some of them.
 Nimoy tells us a delightful anecdote – Earhart told her husband George Putnam "I fly better than I wash dishes."

 Then Earhart's around the world flight.
-There's some lovely old newsreel footage of Earhart explaining her route, the type of plane she's using, her plans.
+There's some lovely old newsreel footage of Earhart explaining her route, the type of plane she's using, and her plans.
 It's followed by a charmingly awkward (and clearly staged) conversation between Earhart and Putnam about why she'd rather bring extra fuel on the trip than bring him!
 She also says that she hopes that her achievements will increase the interest of women in flight.

 Still working on that one, Amelia.
 Sorry it's taking so long.